Peperoni alla Napoletana

 Difficulty: Easy but long cooking time

-The colorful peppers are grilled first and then tossed with aromatic ingredients before being coated with fresh bread crumbs for a gratinate finish.
+The colorful peppers are blackened first to remove their skins and then tossed with aromatic ingredients before being coated with fresh bread crumbs for a gratin finish.
 This is a splendid preparation for bell peppers and is most enjoyable served at room temperature.

 Yield: Makes 4 to 6 servings